hella753/move_to_CBV/README.md

 ## **Components** ##
-* **store** - This app contains the 5 models(Product, Category, ProductReviews, ShopReviews and ProductTags).
+* **store** - This app contains 5 models(Product, Category, ProductReviews, ShopReviews and ProductTags).
 Models are self-explanatory.
 Has 4 Class based views for homepage, contact, product detail and shop.
 * **order** - This app contains the models(Checkout(which is the order basically), Cart and CartItems) and 4 class based views for the cart, checkout, one for adding the item to the cart and one for deleting.
 * **media** - All user uploaded images go to the media folder.
 * **static** - for static files: JS, CSS, Images that is being used are all stored there.